robbycerantola/gimpspot/readme.txt

     Working directory:
          self explanatory.

-For the moment it does not exist a real preview option, but you can see what you are doing by running the plug-in twice: first setting option <Multiple files> to NO , so you will get a coloured multilayer separation that you can inspect (or print in color for reference) and than, if you are satisfy ed you can UNDO and make again the Spot-separation setting this time option <Multiple files> to YES.
+For the moment it does not exist a real preview option, but you can see what you are doing by running the plug-in twice: first setting option <Multiple files> to NO , so you will get a coloured multilayer separation that you can inspect (or print in color for reference) and than, if you are satisfied you can UNDO and make again the Spot-separation setting this time option <Multiple files> to YES.

 TODO
-    Undo

     Automate colours picking
     Automate previewing process
     Paginate the resulting layers to a single bigger page to be printed on large format inkjet film printers